neurosnap/robodux/docs/api.md

 All the following functions are primarily for creating new slice helpers by reusing the reducers we have built.

-### mapReducers
+### tableReducers

-These are the reducers used for `mapSlice`.
+These are the reducers used for `createTable`.

 ### assignReducers

-These are the reducers used for `assignSlice`.
+These are the reducers used for `createAssign`.

 ### loadingReducers

-These are the reducers used for `loadingReducers`.
+These are the reducers used for `createLoader`.